5 members of Missouri family test positive for coronavirus

 "My wife is off her ventilator and is taking very small baby steps," he said.

-Michael Weinhaus said that though he is in intensive care, he believes it is vital to speak publicly to warn people about the dangers of the virus.
+Michael Weinhaus said that although he is in intensive care, he believes it is vital to speak publicly to warn people about the dangers of the virus.

 "We thought she just maybe had the flu or had a bad cough," he told KSDK.

-The school where Jane Weinhaus teaches has been closed for the remainder of the semester and is operating online instead, according to its communication director, Erin May.
+The school where Jane Weinhaus teaches has been closed for the rest of the semester and is operating online instead, according to Erin May, communications director for Temple Israel.

-During spring break, which ran March 14 to 22, the school learned that four teachers and one parent had tested positive for COVID-19, May said.
+During spring break, which ran March 14 to 22, the school learned that four teachers and a parent had tested positive for COVID-19, May said.

 "We made the decision initially to close through April 5, same as the local school districts," she said.
 "A few days later, we decided it would be most prudent to close for the duration of the semester."

-NBC News reached out to Ryan and Jason Weinhaus at numbers listed for them but did not immediately hear back.
+NBC News tried to reach Ryan and Jason Weinhaus for comment at numbers listed for them but did not immediately hear back.
 Brittanie Weinhaus declined to comment Tuesday.

 He said he feels tired and is experiencing shortness of breath.